 The police officers, who were initially acquitted and have yet to serve any jail time, were said to be on the premises investigating a narcotics deal that did not involve Taylor.
 A settlement of $12 million was eventually awarded to Taylor’s family, but as #blacklivesmatter protesters rightfully said, how much money is a human life worth, anyway?

 The slow deployment of agents home lasted until early April, and I ended up committing to a schedule of three days/week at the office and two days/week at home.
-My landlord agreed to postpone renovations of my own unit as long as possible (though I would ultimately end up moving units the following month).
-Although I wouldn’t find out until October, it was in April when one of my former bosses perished from COVID-19.
-He was never a candidate for the cover of “Men’s Health” magazine, and was the dictionary definition of a high-risk potential victim.
+My landlord agreed to postpone renovations of my own unit as long as possible (although I would ultimately end up moving units the following month).
+While I wouldn’t learn the sad news until October, it was in April when one of my former bosses perished from COVID-19.
+He was never a candidate for the cover of “Men’s Health” magazine, and was the dictionary definition of a high-risk candidate for the virus.
 Lance, you are missed.

-2020 has been a tough year for fans of the James Bond universe.
+2020 has been a tough year for fans of the James Bond universe, and not just because the latest film in the franchise, “No Time to Die,” has had its release date pushed back several times.
 The first death of several actors who played prominent roles in the films was that of Honor Blackman, Pussy Galore herself.
 Blackman died on April 6th.
 I do not know the cause of death, but the film in which she appeared, “Goldfinger” is considered by many to be the best early entry in the series, though her character would surely have been given a different name were the movie to be made in the age of #metoo.

 Brian Dennehy, star of stage and screen, died on April 15th.
 The barrel-chested character actor is perhaps best known for playing Chris Farley’s dad in “Tommy Boy,” or the no-nonsense sheriff in “First Blood,” but did you know that he also won two Tony awards?
 I have never seen the play “Death of a Salesman,” but am told that his portrayal of the production’s title character, Willy Loman, is generally considered to be theater’s best.